CASTELO ARCHAEOLOGICAL PROJECT

 Lectures

-At the start of the season, students will be given a lecture on the excavation methodology.
-Time-permitting, students will benefit from lectures pertaining to the late prehistory of Iberia.
-These lectures aim to supplement the practical experience gained on site and in lab.
+At the start of the season, students will be given a lecture on excavation methodology.
+Time-permitting, students will benefit from lectures pertaining to the late prehistory of Iberia, laboratory work, applying to graduate school, and working in CRM / development-led archaeology.
+These lectures aim to supplement the practical experience gained on site and in lab, while also supporting students as they think about the next steps in their archaeological careers.

 Picture